 1. Probiotics: Not familiar with these micro-organisms?
 They’re actually bacteria, believe it or not.
 Probiotics, sometimes known as friendly flora, inhabit your digestive tract and may help support immune response.
 They’re found in fermented foods such as yogurt, but are also available in supplement form.

 2. Reishi Mushrooms: There are several types of mushrooms that may offer benefits for immune function, but one of the most popular is undoubtedly reishi mushrooms.
 These disc-shaped fungi contain bioactive compounds that may have important benefits to immune function.
 Reishi extract can be taken year-round to support healthy function of immune cells.

-3. Spirulina: Planning to “go green” in 2013?
+3. Spirulina: Planning to “go green”?
 Why not start with the ultimate green superfood!
 Spirulina is a type of algae that contains protein, fatty acids, vitamins and minerals as well as antioxidants such as beta-carotene, xanthophylls and C-phycocyanins.
 Spirulina is said to help support and maintain a healthy immune system.